Igor Vysotsky: Boxing career

 The first nation-wide boxing event for Igor Vysotsky was a matchup in Alma-Ata in 1971.
 In 1972 he won silver at the Soviet Youth Boxing Tournament in Moscow.
 In 1973 he entered his first international boxing event.

-Vysotsky's first bout with Stevenson was in July 1973, he defeated Teófilo by a 3–2 decision.
+Vysotsky's first bout with Stevenson was in July 1973, he defeated the Cuban boxer in a 3–2 decision.
 Their second and final meeting was in April 1976.
 Vysotsky stopped Stevenson in the third round.

 Shortly before the 1976 Montreal Olympics, Vysotsky was badly cut in a sparring session, which prevented his participation in the Olympics (bloody cuts were a chief problem for Vysotsky throughout his career due to the anatomic features of his massive brow ridges, resulting in a number of referee-stopped contests).
 The Cubans didn't know about the injury and sent two heavyweights to Montreal, Stevenson and Ángel Milián Rivero.
-Had Vysotskiy participated, Stevenson would have sat on the alternate's bench.
+Had Vysotskiy participated, Stevenson would have been sitting on the alternate's bench.

 In 1976, he stopped future WBA Heavyweight Champion Tony Tubbs in two rounds.
 The following year, he fought another future WBA Heavyweight Champion, Greg Page, losing by a split decision.
 Both bouts were in Las Vegas, Nevada and were part of a series of matches between the American and Soviet teams.